Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 # Quick Start Guide

-Thank you for using WIMVR!
+Thank you for using wimVR!
 This chapter explains how to get started as quickly as possible.
 After importing the plugin, it will present the welcome screen. if it doesn't appear, you can open it by selecting

-`Window > WIMVR > Welcome Window` from the menu bar.
+`Window > wimVR > Welcome Window` from the menu bar.

 \begin{figure}[!h]
     \centering